Fiddle Leaf Fig Leaf Drop — The Most Alarming Symptom Explained

 Relocation stress

-Ficus lyrata is extraordinarily sensitive to being moved.
-Even shifting the plant across the same room changes its light exposure, air movement patterns, and sometimes temperature enough to trigger a stress response.
-The plant drops leaves as a stress signal — essentially shedding non-essential tissue to conserve resources while it adapts.
-This is the #1 cause of FLF leaf drop for new owners.
+Ficus lyrata is extraordinarily sensitive to being moved, and even shifting the plant across the same room changes its light exposure, airflow pattern, and sometimes temperature enough to trigger a stress response.
+The plant drops leaves as a signal of that stress — essentially shedding tissue it considers non-essential while it adapts to the new conditions.
+This is by a wide margin the most common cause of leaf drop for new owners.

 Overwatering or root rot

-When roots are suffocated by wet soil and begin to rot, they cannot deliver water to leaves.
-The plant responds by dropping leaves to reduce its transpiration demand.
-Leaf drop from root causes tends to continue and accelerate rather than stabilize, and is often accompanied by brown spots before leaves fall.
+Once roots are suffocated by consistently wet soil and begin to rot, they lose the ability to deliver water up to the leaves, and the plant responds by dropping leaves to reduce its overall transpiration demand.
+Leaf drop from a root cause tends to keep accelerating rather than stabilizing on its own, and it's often preceded by brown interior spotting on the leaves that are about to fall.

-Fiddle Leaf Figs are native to a stable tropical climate with very little temperature variation.
-In temperate homes, heating vents that activate in autumn, exterior doors opening frequently in cold weather, or placement near uninsulated glass all create temperature fluctuations that trigger leaf drop.
+Fiddle-leaf figs evolved in a stable tropical climate with very little day-to-day temperature variation.
+In a typical temperate home, a heating vent that kicks on with the change of season, an exterior door opening repeatedly in cold weather, or placement near uninsulated glass can all introduce enough temperature fluctuation to trigger leaf drop, even when the room's average reading seems perfectly fine.

 Repotting stress

-Repotting disrupts the root-to-shoot water balance.
-Root damage during repotting temporarily reduces water delivery, and the plant drops leaves to balance the equation.
-Repotting in autumn (when the plant is going into a low-growth phase) or repotting into a much larger pot than needed makes this worse.
+Repotting disturbs the balance between how much water the roots can supply and how much the leaves are demanding.
+Root damage sustained during the process temporarily reduces water delivery, and the plant drops leaves to rebalance that equation.
+Repotting in autumn, when the plant is already heading into a slower growth phase, or moving into a pot much larger than needed, tends to make this worse.

 Severe underwatering